Morgan Silver Dollar Value Guide

 How to Grade a Morgan Silver Dollar

-You cannot answer “what is my Morgan Dollar worth?” without knowing its grade.
-Grading is not subjective in the sense of personal preference β€” it follows a standardized 70-point scale (the Sheldon scale) where specific wear patterns define each grade.
-On a Morgan Dollar, wear shows up in predictable places, and knowing where to look makes the difference between a $90 coin and a $200 coin.
+You can’t determine what a Morgan Dollar is worth without knowing its grade.
+Grading follows the standardized 70-point Sheldon scale, where specific wear patterns define each level.
+On a Morgan, wear shows up in predictable places β€” knowing where to look is the difference between a $77.13 coin and a $200 coin.

-Good (G-4/6): Heavy wear throughout.
-The word LIBERTY on Liberty’s headband is partially visible β€” you can make out letters, but not all of them clearly.
-The eagle’s breast feathers are flat and merged together.
-The coin is identifiable as a Morgan Dollar and the date and mint mark are readable.
+• Good (G-4/6): Heavy wear.
+LIBERTY on the headband is partially visible.
+Eagle’s breast feathers flat and merged.
+Date and mint mark readable.
 Worth melt plus a small premium.

-Very Good (VG-8/10): LIBERTY is readable but worn.
-The main design elements β€” Liberty’s portrait, the eagle β€” are clear but show uniform wear.
+• Very Good (VG-8/10): LIBERTY readable but worn.
+Main design elements clear with uniform wear.
 Hair above Liberty’s ear shows some detail.
-The coin has a pleasing appearance despite its wear.

-About Uncirculated (AU-50/55/58): Trace wear only, visible primarily on the highest points under good lighting.
-AU-58 can be extremely difficult to distinguish from a Mint State coin without experience β€” a loupe and raking light are often necessary.
-Luster is mostly present but broken on the high points.
+• About Uncirculated (AU-50/55/58): Trace wear only, visible on high points under good lighting.
+AU-58 can be difficult to distinguish from Mint State without a loupe and raking light.
+Luster mostly present but broken on high points.

-Where to Look When Grading a Morgan
+Where to Look When Grading

 • Eagle’s wing tips β€” Show early wear in AU grades

-PCGS (Professional Coin Grading Service) and NGC (Numismatic Guaranty Company) are the two universally accepted third-party grading services.
-A coin graded and encapsulated (“slabbed”) by either service commands a premium over an equivalent raw coin because dealers and buyers don’t need to independently assess the grade β€” the grade is certified.
+PCGS and NGC are the two universally accepted third-party grading services.
+A slabbed coin commands a premium over raw because the grade is certified β€” buyers don’t need to independently assess it.

 VAM Varieties β€” Hidden Value in Ordinary Dates

-Notable VAMs Worth Knowing
+Notable VAMs

-1879-S VAM-44 (Donkey Tail): An extended die polish line behind Liberty’s head creates the appearance of a tail.
-A Top 100 VAM; well-known in the collector community.
+• 1879-S VAM-44 (Donkey Tail): Extended die polish line behind Liberty’s head.
+A Top 100 VAM.

-The 1878 First-Year Varieties β€” A Series Within the Series
+The 1878 First-Year Varieties

-• 7 Tail Feathers, Reverse of 1878 (7TF/78): The modified reverse, introduced mid-year.
-Features a concave eagle breast and parallel arrow feathers.
+• 7 Tail Feathers, Reverse of 1878 (7TF/78): Modified mid-year.
+Concave eagle breast, parallel arrow feathers.
 Used in 1878 only.

-• 7 Tail Feathers, Reverse of 1879 (7TF/79): A further refinement β€” convex eagle breast, slanted arrow feathers.
-This became the standard reverse design used throughout the rest of the series (1879–1921).
+• 7 Tail Feathers, Reverse of 1879 (7TF/79): Convex eagle breast, slanted arrow feathers.
+Became the standard reverse for the rest of the series (1879–1921).

-The 1921 Morgan Dollar β€” The Final Year
+The 1921 Morgan Dollar

-What makes 1921 historically fascinating is that it is the only year two different silver dollar designs were struck simultaneously.
-The Peace Dollar β€” which permanently replaced the Morgan design β€” was also introduced in 1921.
-For a brief period, both the old Morgan design and the new Peace Dollar design were being produced at the same time.
-See our complete 1921 Silver Dollar guide for the full story of both coins from that pivotal year.
+In circulated grades, 1921 Morgans trade at melt plus a very small premium.
+What makes 1921 historically unique is that it’s the only year two different silver dollar designs were produced simultaneously β€” the Peace Dollar was also introduced in 1921.
+See our complete 1921 Silver Dollar guide for the full story.

 Buying Morgan Silver Dollars